tiskw/random-fourier-features/examples/README.md

 # Example of PyRFF module

-This directory contains the example code for PyRFF module.
+This directory contains the example code for the PyRFF and PyRFF_GPU module.

 ## Least Square Regression using Random Fourier Features

-An example for regression using random fourier features.
+An example of regression using random Fourier features.
 See [README.md](./least_square_regression/README.md) for more details.

 <div align="center">